hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	DECIMAL   	HEXADECIMAL 	DESCRIPTION
 	--------------------------------------------------------------------------------

-Now, if we try to uncompress the LZMA data with `binwalk` again, it produces redundant results which are not very helpful, probably due to the fact that `binwalk` is not able to fully know when LZMA data is.
+Now, if we try to uncompress the LZMA data with `binwalk` again, it produces redundant results which are not very helpful, probably due to the fact that `binwalk` is not able to fully know when LZMA data ends.
 Because of this, it's better to do this process manually.
 However, we can use the data about where LZMA data sections begin.
 If one section doesn't end right where the next one starts, it can be fixed with a hex editor.

 Error messages from `unlzma`:
 *   `File format not recognized`: File doesn't start with LZMA data